MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-onenote-spmt.md

 # How to migrate OneNote folders using SPMT

-The SharePoint Migration Tool (SPMT) give you the option on how to migrate  your OneNote folders.
+The SharePoint Migration Tool (SPMT) gives you the option on how to migrate your OneNote folders.

 Before migrating your OneNote folders, it is important to understand a little about their file structure.

 On a user’s computer, a **OneNote Notebook** is presented as a normal folder.
-For each Notebook, there is a .onetoc2 file created under the root folder of the Notebook folder.
+For each Notebook, there is a *.onetoc2* file created under the root folder of the Notebook folder.
 You can have as many Notebooks as you want.

 ![OneNote migration setting](media/onenote-file-1.png)</br></br>